The Dark Web, Demystified: Beyond the Shadows of Tor

 The technology was so innovative that the Onion Routing patent received the NRL Edison Invention Award in 2002.
 It was also identified as one of NRL's top 100 technology contributions to sea power and national security during its Centennial celebration in 2024.

-The name "Tor" isn't arbitrary—it reflects how the technology functions.
+The name "Tor" is not arbitrary.
+It reflects how the technology functions.
 Like an onion with multiple layers, Tor encapsulates your data in multiple layers of encryption.
-As your data passes through each volunteer-operated relay in the network:
+As your data passes through each volunteer operated relay in the network:

-1. A layer of encryption is removed (just like peeling an onion)
+• A layer of encryption is removed, like peeling an onion

-3. No single relay knows both where the data came from and where it's going
+• No single relay knows both where the data came from and where it is going

-This layered approach makes it extremely difficult to track the original user, providing significant privacy protection.
+This layered approach makes it extremely difficult to track the original user and provides significant privacy protection.

-Tor websites are denoted by their use of the '.onion' Top-level domain in their URL.
-For example the following domains are accessible via Tor, and a Tor browser.
-Note the CIA has their very own Tor website
+Tor websites are denoted by their use of the ".onion" top level domain in their URL.
+For example, the following domains are accessible via Tor and a Tor browser.
+Note that the CIA has its own Tor website.

 Duck Duck Go – Search Engine